-With so much riding on getting KYC in banking right and with more customer onboarding taking place online, it’s no surprise that financial institutions are looking for effective technologies to verify customers’ identities remotely.
-In this blog, we’ll take a look at what some of those technologies are and how they’re being used to comply with KYC and enhanced due diligence requirements.
+With so much riding on getting KYC and Customer Identification Procedures (CIP) in banking right and with more customer onboarding taking place online, it’s no surprise that financial institutions are looking for effective technologies to verify customers’ identities remotely.
+In this blog, we’ll take a look at what some of those technologies are and how they’re being used within financial services to comply with KYC and enhanced due diligence requirements.

 Why is KYC Compliance Mandatory?